brugal/wolfcamql/README-wolfcam.txt

     only 'd', 'f', and 'x' accepted as format conversions and a hud script variable is used to get the value 's' will check the string value of a cvar

+* itemdef command 'textReset' to remove text entry in menu

+* itemdef and menudef command 'backgroundReset' to remove background image

 * printval for debugging

   ex:  printval (@rectWidth)